 IIBEC issues Policy Statements in the forms of Position Statements and Technical Advisories.
 Policy Statements represent IIBEC’s informed views, opinions, and core priorities.
 They are released by the association to policy-makers, the public, and the construction industry on issues of public policy affecting the membership, consulting practice, and IIBEC.
 Read and understand IIBEC’s Position Statements and Technical Advisories.

-The RCI-IIBEC Foundation and RCI Foundation are 501(c)(3) organizations focus on financially supporting activities that advance knowledge in the building industry.
+The RCI-IIBEC Foundation and RCI Foundation Canada are 501(c)(3) organizations focus on financially supporting activities that advance knowledge in the building industry.
 These projects may take the form of publications, educational programs, or research.